Macquarie University

 Macquarie University College

-Macquarie University College offers diplomas that will help you transition into university study.
-Developed specifically to meet Macquarie’s entry requirements, the College offers a number of undergraduate certificates and diplomas that are designed so that upon successful completion you can go straight from your pathway studies into the second session/year of your chosen Macquarie University bachelor degree, provided you meet the entry criteria.
+Macquarie University College offers diplomas, and foundation and intensive programs.
+Developed specifically to meet Macquarie’s entry requirements, our pathway programs are designed so that upon successful completion, you can seamlessly transition to the first or second year of your chosen undergraduate degree, provided you meet the entry criteria.

-If you don’t receive a competitive offer based on your academic ranking, Macquarie University offers other pathways to degree study.
+If you don’t receive a competitive offer based on your academic ranking, Macquarie University offers other pathways to a degree.

 Next Step